miceno/rolloffino/README.md

 Minimum INDI: 2.0.1
 ```

+# Logging setup

+Console is running on the serial port, at 115200.
+The default log level is DBG_INFO, change it in the code with
+constant `DEFAULT_LOG_LEVEL`.

 # Usage

 The microcontroller code allows receiving commands by WiFi or by Serial.
 A static flag `USE_WIFI` controls the current mode.
 Set it to `1` to use WiFi, any other value to use serial communication.

+Sending command by serial and the debug console are not compatible.

 # WiFi setup